iqiac/MLOpsLearning/README.md

 ## Unet

 A small Deep Learning subproject, which trains a U-Net to solve image segmentation tasks.
-In particular, we use a small dog image dataset with given ground-truth masks.
+In particular, a small dog image dataset with given ground-truth masks is used here.
 The masks are binary masks that label each pixel depending on whether it belongs to the dog or not.
 The U-Net is trained on the small dataset and applied to predict such masks on 10 new dog pictures.
-There are good as well as bad results after a low number of training epochs:
+There are good as well as bad results after only a low number of training epochs:

 ![Good prediction](images/good_prediction.png)
 ![Bad prediction](images/bad_prediction.png)